mikebway/knative-poc/docs/README.md

 ## Brokering events

+---diff
+- UNDER CONSTRUCTION
+-
+- This section has not yet been written.
+---

-* Separate event sources from consumers with a broker: [Event Broker](event-broker.md).
+* Mediate between event sources and consumers with a broker: [Event Broker](event-broker.md).